MicrosoftDocs/azure-reference-other/stream-analytics-docs/anomalydetection-changepoint-azure-stream-analytics.md

 	OVER ([PARTITION BY sensorId] LIMIT DURATION(second, 120))
 ```

-Basic example, assuming a uniform input rate of 1 event per second in a 20 minute sliding window with a history size of 1200 events.
+Example assuming a uniform input rate of 1 event per second in a 20 minute sliding window with a history size of 1200 events.
 The final SELECT statement extracts and outputs the score and anomaly status with a confidence level of 80%.

 ```SQL
 WITH AnomalyDetectionStep AS